Archibald Primrose, 4th Earl of Rosebery

 Archibald John Primrose, 4th Earl of Rosebery, KT, PC, FRS (14 October 1783 – 4 March 1868), styled Viscount Primrose until 1814, was a British politician.

+Early life

-He was the eldest son of Neil Primrose, 3rd Earl of Rosebery and his second wife, Mary Vincent.
-Primrose was educated at Pembroke College, Cambridge, gaining his MA in 1804.
+Primrose was born on 14 October 1783.
+He was the eldest son of Neil Primrose, 3rd Earl of Rosebery and, his second wife, Mary Vincent.
+Among his siblings were Lady Charlotte Primrose (wife of Gen. Kenneth Howard, 1st Earl of Effingham) Lady Mary Shepherd, Lady Dorothea Arabella Primrose (wife of William Hervey of Bodwell Hall), and Hon.
+Francis Ward Primrose (who married Percy Gore).

+His paternal grandparents were James Primrose, 2nd Earl of Rosebery and Mary Campbell (a daughter of the Hon.
+John Campbell, himself a son of the 9th Earl of Argyll, and Elizabeth Elphinstone, a daughter of the 8th Lord Elphinstone).
+His maternal grandparents were Sir Francis Vincent, 7th Baronet and Mary Howard (the daughter of Lt.-Gen. Hon.
+Thomas Howard, who served as Governor of Berwick, and Mary Moreton, the youngest daughter of William Moreton, Bishop of Meath).

+He was educated at Pembroke College, Cambridge, gaining his MA in 1804.

+Career

 He was Member of Parliament for Helston from 1805 to 1806 and Cashel from 1806 to 1807.

 He succeeded to the earldom in 1814, and was created Baron Rosebery, of Rosebery in the County of Edinburgh, in the Peerage of the United Kingdom, in 1828.
 He was appointed a Privy Counsellor in 1831 and a Knight of the Thistle in 1840.
 He was a Fellow of the Royal Society.